 Individual versus group

 Organisation that want to protect access to their sensitive resources can no longer rely on traditional VPN.
 In order to implement the Zero Trust approach, Google has devised a set of tools and procedures designed to continually verify and validate each user, only providing access to Google cloud resources to authorised users if they meet specific security requirements.
+The system collects as much information about the state of resources and the state of infrastructure as possible to keep improving security.

 Identity Aware Proxy